daviebadger/cheatsheets/restructuredtext/restructuredtext.rst

 Roles
 =====

-Interpreted text roles used as inline markup in text with spaces around, either hard-typed or escaped:
+Interpreted text roles are used as inline markup in text with spaces around, either hard-typed or escaped, except for punctuation marks:

 * ``:literal:`\```` - Inline code sample with escaped backslashes
 * ``:math:`f(x) = x^2``` - Inline mathematical formula in LaTeX format